gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 ----------

 The `photo` demo will discover a GoPro camera, connect to it, take a photo, and then download the photo to your local machine.
+It defaults to connecting to a wireless camera but can connect to a wired camera by setting the `wired` option.
 To run, do:

 .. code-block:: console